|| Posts by

 I truly love the music of Kraftwerk and I’m glad that it got popular.
 Though looking at their influence today, maybe too popular?

 An even more interesting conundrum is the role of counter-culture.
-Let’s say, if without Kraftwerk, electronic music would have evolved to be less quantized and less “raw” during the past 5 decades, would have various types of non-electronic music tried to counteract it less?
-With Disco Demolition Night never taking place, Afrika Bambaataa not having anything to steal, the Pet Shop Boys playing bass on bass guitar, and DJs having to know at least a tiny bit about harmonies, electronic music skeptics haters would have had to look for different targets… or just chill and make even more rock and pop.
+Let’s say, if without Kraftwerk, electronic music would have evolved to be less quantized and less “raw” during the past 5 decades, would various types of non-electronic music have tried to counteract it less?
+With Disco Demolition Night never taking place, Afrika Bambaataa not having anything to steal, the Pet Shop Boys playing bass on bass guitar, and DJs having to know at least a little bit about harmonies, electronic music skeptics haters would have had to look for different targets… or just chill and make even more rock and pop.
 If a softer, more romantic form of electronic music had been the norm throughout the 1980s and ’90s, would have a different set of genres become more minimal, tight, quantized, aggressive by now?
 Or would we have reached the current aesthetic of block-y, rigid on/off notes in electronic music anyway, given the black-or-white binarity that’s already woven into so many areas of our overly-practical life today?
-This is as big of a philosophical question as you can expect to face when you hypothetically re-write the history of electronic music… so I’d rather look for the answers from Nietzsche Descartes…
+This is as big of a philosophical question as you can expect to face when you hypothetically re-write the history of electronic music… so I’d rather look for the answers from Nietzsche Descartes.

 Where is the Music?